scripting/fargoPublisher/README.md

 ### Todo list

+User interface in Fargo.

+When you go to dave.smallpict.com, the OPML is displayed.

+How do we backup the database?

+Need to be smarter about file types -- should HTML files really be text/plain type?

+### Done

 Create beta.fargo.io.

 Parameterize using environment variables.
 See <a href="http://stackoverflow.com/questions/4870328/how-to-read-environment-variable-in-node-js">howto</a>.

-User interface in Fargo.

-When you go to dave.smallpict.com, the OPML is displayed.

 Determine the S3 buckets to use for the Fargo 2 beta deploy.

 Import data from smallpict.com.

 Fix the pingpackage call to use the name not the url of the outline.

-How do we backup the database?

-Need to be smarter about file types -- should HTML files really be text/plain type?